Sharath Kamal advances to 3rd round in Olympics; faces Ma Long next | Sports-Games

 - Japan

-The Indian paddler now has a tough match ahead as he takes on the legendary Long, who is also the reigning world champion.

-Considered one of the greatest players of all time, Long has won every singles title in the sport.
+Considered one of the greatest players of all time, Long has won every singles title in the sport and is the reigning world champion as well.

-Sharath's compatriot G Sathiyan had lost his men's singles second round from an advantageous position on Sunday to exit the competition.

-In the women's draw, Manika Batra moved to the third round with an upset win over world number 32 Margaryta Pesotska of Ukraine on Sunday.
+Mukherjee was no challenge to 42-year-old Yu Fu as the China-born bested her in straight sets in the women's singles second round.

+Sutirtha, who showed remarkable grit for a come-from-behind win over Sweden's Linda Bergstrom, looked completely off-color to lose 3-11 3-11 5-11 5-11 in a 23-minute affair against the world number 55.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)